SilviaTr/Mimic-Disease-Analysis/README.md

 The confusion matrix for the Gradient Boosting Classifier shows:

-- 1,830 true positives (correctly predicted CAD cases).
+- 1,852 true positives (correctly predicted CAD cases).
-- 1,837 true negatives (correctly predicted non-CAD cases).
+- 1,802 true negatives (correctly predicted non-CAD cases).
-- 640 false negatives (missed CAD cases).
+- 625 false negatives (missed CAD cases).
-- 647 false positives (incorrectly classified as CAD).
+- 675 false positives (incorrectly classified as CAD).

-This suggests that the model is slightly better at detecting CAD than missing it (which is preferable in clinical context) but still has room for improvement.
+This suggests that the model is slightly better at detecting CAD (false negatif - 25%) than avoiding misclassifications of non-CAD cases (false positif - 27%), which is preferable in a clinical context, but still has room for improvement.

  ![Alt text](Images/confusion_matrix.png)